particle-iot/docs/src/content/getting-started/configuration/env-vars.md

 Added, removed, or changed variables can be delivered immediately to online devices.
 For devices that are offline, changes are delivered when the device connects to the cloud.

+Each device has a snapshot, which is the combination of organization (or sandbox), product, and per-device environment variables specific to that device.

+When an update affects the snapshot for a device and the device is online, the snapshot is immediately sent to the device.
+The snapshot contains all values, not the changed values, and is limited to 16 kilobytes.
+There is some overhead for the protobuf encoding, so the actual data maximum size will be slightly smaller.

+When a device is comes online, a hash of its current snapshot is sent to the cloud.
+If the snapshot is not current, then the cloud sends a new snapshot to the device.

 ## Console

 ### Organization - Console